-- Increased funding for public contact for 2022/23 by £1,348,000, resulting in an additional 35 roles to improve the service. - Significantly reduced average call waiting times and abandonment rates for 101. - Seen answering times for 999 improve significantly, with the vast majority answered within 10 seconds.
+- Increased funding for public contact for 2022/23 by £1,348,000, resulting in an additional 35 roles to improve the service. - Significantly reduced average call waiting times and abandonment rates for 101. - Seen answering times for 999 improve significantly further to investment, with the vast majority answered within 10 seconds.